-One of our favourite things to do at African Beat is run workshops and events with kids.
-There is something about the unbridle joy of beating in time and moving with the beat that makes everyone smile.
+One of our favourite things to do at African Beat is run workshops and events with kids and watching them having fun.
+There is something about the unbridled joy of beating in time and moving with the beat that makes everyone smile.
 It is so much FUN!

 As adults, we sometimes get caught up in the seriousness of life and concern about being watched or judged.